d-bl/GroundForge/docs/snow-stitches/index.md

 </form>

 The form is not yet active.
 A click on a pink dot should assign the stitches for one snowflake.
-For now, you have to assign the sixteen stitches one by one to this [template].
 Subsequently, follow the links to the _pairs from threads_ page to assign stitches for the actual snowflakes.
 Even without that last step it can be fun to play with configurations of snowflakes.